circleci/circleci-docs/jekyll/_cci2/concepts.md

 ## Pipelines
 {: #pipelines }

 A CircleCI pipeline is the full set of processes you run when you trigger work on your projects.
 Pipelines encompass your workflows, which in turn coordinate your jobs.
 This is all defined in your project [configuration file](#configuration).
-Pipelines are not currently available for CircleCI Server.
+Pipelines are not available on CircleCI server v2.x.

 Pipelines represent methods for interacting with your configuration: